Khanguye/HeartDiseaseByCounty_ML/README.md

         a) Are socio-economic, environmental, lifestyle, or health measures more impactful?
         b) How is heart disease mortality correlated or caused by the identified factors?

-    2.What is the correlation or causation between the identified factors and heart disease?
+    2.What is the correlation or causation between the identifiedfactors and heart disease?

 ## Source Data
  The majority of our data are from the 'County Health and Rankings Roadmap', a collaboration between the University of Wisconsin and the Robert Woods foundation.
 The raw data can be found here: https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation.
 Its original purpose was to rank each county in the United States by the health quality of its residents.
 For our purposes, the data outlines various health, life-style and environmental metrics by county in the United States.
 Some examples of these measures includes Adult Smoking Prevelance, Adult Obesity Prevelance, Education Rankings, Excessive Drinking, and others.